 Vacationing on a cruise ship is the last place you expect to suffer a serious injury.
 Unfortunately, personal injury accidents can occur any time, any place.
 The Port of Miami is one of the busiest in the nation, with over four million passengers traveling through per year.
 In light of the recent incident involving a woman going overboard from a Carnival Cruise ship based out of Miami, cruise-goers wonder how to stay safe on ships and while visiting other countries.
+Here are some tips from our slip and fall law firm.

 Check Your Ship’s Report Card